You can create groups, add members to groups, and create group rules. You then can populate the groups based on rules you define.

 You can specify which policy settings apply to the members of a group.
 Users in groups are defined by the rules you set for a user attribute.
 If a user's attribute value changes from the defined group rule value, the user is removed from the group.

-- In the administration console, Users & Groups tab, click Groups.
+- In the VMware Identity Manager console, Users & Groups tab, click Groups.

 - Click Add Group.